libretro/vice3.0-libretro/fork-readme.md

 * Hot Keys to cycle through all Horizontal and Vertical modes inpendently (All above cores) - includes the Manual cropping option.

-* Support for both NTSC and PAL for every platform with appropriately-selected cropping presets for both Horizontal and Vertical

 ![Screenshot](https://github.com/HVR88/Project_Screenshots/blob/master/vice-libretro-cropping_small.png?raw=true)